 Kari’s Law was signed into federal law on February 16, 2018.
 On August 1, 2019, Ajit Pai, Chairman of the FCC, stated,

-These are the goals Kari’s Law seeks to accomplish, both accessibility to 9-1-1 and an awareness of emergency situations within one’s enterprise.
-This translates into the “direct dialing” and “notification” requirements outlined in the official Report and Order.
-Below, we will explain what these requirements entail, and why they matter for your enterprise.
+Kari’s Law seeks to accomplish the first two goals we discussed, both accessibility to 9-1-1 and an awareness of emergency situations within one’s enterprise.
+This translates into the “Direct Dialing” and “Notification” requirements the FCC developed.

-Essentially, after February 16, 2020, businesses that alter their communication systems in any fashion are also obligated to ensure their communication systems do not hinder a person from dialing 9-1-1 in any way.
+Right now, businesses that alter their communication systems in any fashion are obligated to ensure their communication systems do not hinder a person from dialing 9-1-1 in any way.
 Additionally, when a person dials 9-1-1 from your enterprise’s communication system, the front desk, security office, or relevant personnel must be informed.

 We are not lawyers; these are our opinions.
 However, we are experts in E911 and this Report and Order falls within the parameters of our expertise.